 If you need to stick to a budget, you should consider PetArmor Flea & Tick Squeeze-On Treatment.
 It is inexpensive but still kills adult fleas well.
 It is waterproof and offers long-lasting protection.

-You might also be interested in: 7 Best Natural Flea Treatments for Cats in 2021 — Reviews & Top Picks
+- You might also be interested in: 7 Best Natural Flea Treatments for Cats— Reviews & Top Picks

 Featured image credit: Ermolaev Alexander, Shutterstock